 NJPAC’s Sounds of the City, the annual tradition of free outdoor concerts on downtown Newark’s doorstep has returned for another season!
-Affectionately known as “Sounds,” the steamy kick-off last night featured DJ Felix Hernandez’s Rhythm Revue, an annual favorite, who got the crowd of over 3,000 on their feet and groovin’–even in a heat wave!
+Affectionately known as “Sounds,” the steamy kick-off featured DJ Felix Hernandez’s Rhythm Revue, an annual favorite, who got the crowd of over 3,000 on their feet and groovin’–even in a heat wave!

 Here’s the PERFECT GUIDE for a perfect night at one of Newark’s hottest summertime scenes: